Mobile Phone & Broadband Taskforce

 - ComReg continued to provide and promote information for consumers through ComReg’s Consumer Engagement programme, including through its consumer website, outreach programme and targeted public awareness campaigns through multi-channels

 - ComReg published updated data from the mobile operators.
 ComReg had developed an outdoor mobile coverage map mobile app and is preparing for release with further enhancements planned

 - ComReg’s market surveillance team continued to proactively monitor the release of unlicensed equipment into the State through preventive means and with the cooperation of various stakeholders including online selling platforms.
 Additionally, ComReg established the SII Forum

 - ComReg continued to conduct appropriate research including mobile and broadband consumer confidence surveys and published its 2nd mobile consumer experience survey, a national survey of Irish mobile phone user experiences and perceptions.
 ComReg continued to engage with stakeholders to deepen its understanding of the mobile consumer experience

 In addition to these action areas, it is envisioned that the release of the 3.6GHz spectrum award in 2017, coupled with the future release of the 700MHz band, increasing the spectrum assigned to terrestrial mobile service by almost 200%, will be instrumental in meeting the societal demand for mobile data and the provisioning of both wide area and indoor coverage, across the State.

-If you would like some more information on all the objectives and scope of the Mobile Phone and Broadband Taskforce, please visit the DCCAE’s (Department of Communications, Climate Action and Environment) website.
+If you would like some more information on all the objectives and scope of the Mobile Phone and Broadband Taskforce, please visit the DECC’s (Department of the Environment, Climate and Communications) website